hesptech/rhouse_test/README.md

 Once the key is generated, there are two ways on how to use it within the application:

-1. Add the API key as a default value for the REPLIERS-API-KEY environment variable in `lib/config/const.dart`, e.g:
+1. Create a .env File in the Project Folder either on lib or asset

+2. Add Variable to .env file:

 ```
 ...
-final String _apiKey = 'ENTER YOUR BEST BUY API KEY HERE';
+REPLIERS-API-KEY='ENTER YOUR API KEY HERE'
 ...
 ```